eu-LISA Phase 1 Postponed until Spring 2025

 eu-LISA Carrier Registration – September Deadline: How it impacts business aviation operators

-Starting in 2024, ALL operators (Private AND Charter) planning to transport passengers into the European Union (EU) are required to both be registered with eu-LISA and submit passenger screening info through their portal to comply with the EU’s Entry/Exit System (EES) and European Travel Information and Authorisation System (ETIAS) for traveler screening.
+Starting TBD, operators planning to transport passengers into the European Union (EU) are required to be registered with eu-LISA and submit passenger screening info to comply with the EU’s Entry/Exit System (EES)

 Despite the sliding deadline and pending validation on applicability, our recommendation is still to register with eu-LISA and do it sooner than later.
 If you want assistance, we can help.
 Visit our website.

-eu-LISA applies to both Part 91 and 135 operators
+We Believe eu-LISA will apply to both Part 91 and 135 operators

-ETIAS requires operators to e-verify the status of travel docs of visitors to one of the 26 countries that do not require a visa.
-This program is similar to the U.S Electronic System for Travel Authorization (ESTA).
-ETIAS will go into effect in sometime in 2024 after implementation of Phase 1 EES.
+ETIAS requires operators to E-Verify the status of travel docs of visitors to one of the 26 countries that do not require a visa.
+This program is like the U.S. Electronic System for Travel Authorization (ESTA).
+ETIAS will go into effect sometime in spring 2025 after the implementation of Phase 1 EES.
 All visitors who currently do not need a visa to enter Europe will be expected to apply for an ETIAS travel authorization.
 Currently, there are 60 countries that will need to apply for an ETIAS visa waiver when visiting the Schengen Zone.
 However, ETIAS will likely be available to more countries in the future.
 The ETIAS visa waiver has been designed for up to 90 days for short-term stays.
 Tourism and business travelers will be expected to have an approved ETIAS when traveling to any Schengen member countries.

 eu-LISA will likely apply to business-purpose flights

-Our Global Regulatory Services team heard from our participation in the eu-LISA Working Group for Carriers on July 6, 2022, that eu-LISA WILL likely apply to private business-purpose flights, based on the different flight scenarios we provided to the agency.
-We’ll report when an official position on this is released.
+Our Global Regulatory Services team heard from our participation in the eu-LISA Working Group for Carriers that eu-LISA WILL likely apply to private business-purpose flights, based on the different flight scenarios we provided to the agency.
+We’ll report when an official position once this is released.

 Despite the sliding deadline and pending validation on applicability, our recommendation is still to register with eu-LISA and do it sooner than later.
 If you want assistance, we can help.
 Visit our website.

-Before using EES and ETIAS, operators must first register in the eu-LISA portal
+Before using EES and ETIAS, operators must first register with the eu-LISA Carrier Onboarding Group

-The eu-LISA registration process is time-consuming and requires providing legal entity documentation for the aircraft operator – among other things.
+The eu-LISA registration process takes a few weeks in our experience and requires providing legal entity documentation for the aircraft operator – among other things.
 So far, we’ve seen lots of back and forth between operators and the authorities.
 Therefore, submitting the correct information is critical to avoid a messy, drawn-out process.

 Universal Global Regulatory Services can help